Beginning of contact: “I managed to get that appointment done nicely.”

 P: “That my technicians, who cannot read Dutch, can quickly follow the visual instructions and can therefore move on to the next job in a timely manner.”

-In addition, we and our participants notice that it is so much more satisfying when you really find out what your prospect's needs are by having a professional conversation.
-And the picture is complete when you can subsequently ensure that that need is actually met.
-Then you deliver value and you are valued.
+In addition, we notice ourselves and our participants that it is so much more satisfying when you really manage to find out what your prospect's needs are by having a professional conversation.

 So it all starts with 'what's in it for you!'

-What conclusion can you draw from the foregoing?:
+Therefore, what conclusion can you draw from the foregoing?

 These conclusions follow naturally if you believe in Zig Ziglar's statement: